Colored Markov polycategories and diagrammatic differentiation: Diagrammatic differentiation

-The theorem is a reverse-mode statement in the following sense.
+Theorem~\ref{thm:reverse_mode_cksc} is a reverse-mode statement.
 The scalar objective $J$ is evaluated at the external outputs of the diagram.
-For each vertex $u$, the conditional expected future objective $Q_u$ summarizes the downstream contribution of the part of the trace following $u$, conditioned on the local variables needed by the chosen context.
-The local operator then converts this downstream quantity into a covector on the local parameter space $\Theta_u$.
+For each vertex $u$, the conditional expected future objective $Q_u$ summarizes the contribution of the part of the trace following $u$, conditioned on the local variables needed by the chosen context.
+The local representing function then converts this quantity into a covector on the local parameter space $\Theta_u$.

+Theorem~\ref{thm:reverse_mode_cksc} states that, given a local context, a $\theta_u$-free conditional expected future objective, and a local parameter-gradient representing function at every parameterized vertex, the gradient of the expected objective decomposes into local expectations.
+The theorem does not construct these quantities or guarantee their existence in arbitrary parameterized CKSC diagrams.
+Constructing them in concrete classes of diagrams is the role of Propositions~\ref{prop:score_function_local_operator} and~\ref{prop:deterministic_pathwise_local_operator}, together with a diagram-specific choice of context.